FailAcademy/learning/wdp-vancouver/_lessons/week-03/01-ajax-apis.md

 In this exercise, we're going to make a request to the GitHub API using some of jQuery's Ajax methods.

 Additionally, we're going to up our jQuery skills by trying out its `$.each()` method.
-You can find the docs for that method here: http://api.jquery.com/jquery.each/
+You can find the docs for that method here: **http://api.jquery.com/jquery.each/**

 First, you're going to add an event handler to the button.
-This click event will make a call to the GitHub API endpoint that fetches all of your repos: https://api.github.com/users/[YOUR USERNAME]/repos
+This click event will make a call to the GitHub API endpoint that fetches all of Octocat's repos: **https://api.github.com/users/octocat/repos**

 You'll likely want to use the `.ajax()` method with a GET request for this, or the `.getJSON()` method.

-Next, you're going to use jQuery's `.done()` method with `$.each()` inside of it to loop through each of your repos and append them as list elements to the the <ul> element that already exists in the HTML.
+Next, you're going to use jQuery's `.done()` method with `$.each()` inside of it to loop through each of your repos and append them as list elements to the `<ul>` element that already exists in the HTML.

 This is a tricky exercise, but stick with it because it's very cool to see the results!